TomHazellCov/D1-Project-2-2016/README.md

     2) Change or ADD files you want                       (git add)
     3) COMMIT changes with an appropriate comment         (git commit)
     4) PUSH (upload to server) changes to server          (git push)

+Required parts of the program:
+	Main Screen(robot's naigation, kivy)
+	Robot Controler (telling the robot where to go ad what to pick up) ItemEditor(PyQt)
+	Settings(PyQt)
+	SQL(for retreving/saving items)
+	Saveing settings(JSON)
+	SortedListView(PyQt)

 -----------------------------IMPORTANT:-----------------------------